cli-dictionary/cli-dictionary/README.md

 after that, you don't need to type the language to search a word, example:
 `$ cli-dictionary <word>`

-note: in all the examples below, the <lang> can be omitted.
+note: in all the examples below, the "<lang>" can be omitted.

 ### Synonyms
 `$ cli-dictionary <word> <lang> -s` or `$ cli-dictionary <word> <lang> --synonyms`